 Few people look forward to going in for check-ups and teeth cleaning, and most people truly dread special appointments for toothaches and other serious issues.
 However, in some situations, dental appointments are more than just uncomfortable.
 They are the start of a long journey to recovery, caused by a dentist’s, dental assistant’s, or dental hygienist’s negligence.
 If you’ve suffered harm at the hands of a dental professional, you need the assistance of Chicago dental malpractice lawyers.

 When a dentist, dental assistant, or dental surgeon provides treatment that falls below the acceptable standard of care that another would provide, it can cause injury.
+Instances where the breaches of care cause injury are typically considered to be dental malpractice or dental negligence.

-Typically, the dentist’s actions are compared to what other dentists would do in that situation to determine negligence.
-(The same would go for comparing your dental assistant to others, and for dental surgeons as well.)
 If you were injured by a dental health provider’s negligence, you may have a medical malpractice claim.
 For example, if a dental assistant used tools that were not sanitized properly and it resulted in a painful infection, this may be an instance of negligence.